 With 15 months of interest-free financing on both new purchases and balance transfers, the Slate Card from Chase could be worth your while if you’re gearing up for a remodel.
 There is no balance-transfer fee for transfers made during the first 60 days of account opening, which can save you real money, and by avoiding interest charges for 15 months, you’ll also have an easier time paying off whatever balance you put on the card.
 Cardholders can also take advantage of Chase’s Blueprint program, which allows them to pay some balances off in full while dodging interest charges.

-With the Citi Double Cash card, you’ll get 1% cash back on all transactions at the time and place of purchase, and another 1% when you pay the bill — not bad for interior decorators who need a little breathing room after stocking up on fabrics.
+With the Citi Double Cash card, you’ll earn 2% cash back:1% cash back on all transactions at the time and place of purchase, and another 1% when you pay the bill — not bad for interior decorators who need a little breathing room after stocking up on fabrics.
 The card also offers 0% interest for 18 months on balance transfers and comes with no annual fee.
 (Full Disclosure: Citibank, Chase and Discover advertise on Credit.com, but that results in no preferential editorial treatment.)

 Put that shiny new bathroom sink to use with a card that helps you rack up rewards.
 Through September, Discover it card customers can earn 5% back on up to $1,500 on home improvement purchases.
 On other purchases, including those that don’t qualify for the bonus or go beyond the $1,500 in eligible spending, cardholders can earn 1% back.
 Discover it also offers two enticing promotional financing offers for homeowners: 0% APR for 12 months on new purchases and balance transfers, or 0% APR on new purchases for 6 months, plus 0% APR on balance transfers for 18 months.